Geezer, Ozzy, Ton, Bill

 Paranoid Black Sabbath - Paranoid (Warner Bros.)
 1971

 Once again, no review is necessary!
-Classic metal disc.
-Songs covered by practically every band on the planet.
+"Paranoid" is one of the seminal, genre defining, classic heavy metal albums.
+Songs from "Paranoid" have covered by practically every band on the planet.
 Megadeth's version of "Paranoid" is especially cool.
-Have played this particular disc more times than I can remember but have still not grown tired of it.
+Having owned this album since was a kid in the 1970's, I have played it more times than I can possibly remember and have never grown tired of it.

 Master of Reality Black Sabbath - Master of Reality (Warner Bros.)
 1971